Two

 Bearer: Sales, Robert Edward.

-Blazon keywords: Or, One, Roe deer, Salient, Gules, In base, Trimount, Vert, Crest and mantling, Helm, Mantling, Wreath, Crest, Two, Roe deers' attires, Barry, Four and Motto.
+Blazon keywords: Or, One, Roe deer, Springing, Gules, In base, Trimount, Vert, Crest and mantling, Helm, Mantling, Wreath, Crest, Two, Roe deers' attires, Barry and Four.

 Style keywords: Outlined in sable, Semi-circular, Illuminated and Freehand.